-Iddero Verso is an advanced room controller with a 4,3" capacitive touch display designed for visualisation and control of KNX installations.
-It is available in white or black finish, and can be installed in portrait or landscape mode.
+Iddero Verso is a family of advanced room controllers with a 4,3" capacitive touch display designed for visualisation and control of KNX installations.
+They are available in white or black GLASS finish, and can be installed in portrait or landscape mode.